truh/BigPicture/README.rst

                        username2, ...]      * "Not authorized to invite users
                                               to this event."
-                                            * "Date has to be in the future." getInvitations
+                                            * "Date has to be in the future." replyInvitation
+                     - eventName          - error:
+                     - accept
+                                            * ""
+                       true/false           * "No such event."
+getInvitations
                      - eventName          - error: